 Skip to main content

-Water is an essential component in many oil and gas operations.
-Our water team is responsible for reviewing, assessing, and making decisions on water use and have the expertise and tools to make informed water management choices.
+Water is an essential component in energy resource activities.
+Our water team is responsible for reviewing, assessing and making decisions on water use and have the expertise and tools to make informed water management choices.

 Protecting and maintaining environmental and community water needs are our priorities.

-The largest use of water for oil and gas activities is for hydraulic fracturing.
+The largest use of water for energy resource activities is for hydraulic fracturing.
 However, water is used for other purposes, such as:

 Water uses